Available Soon: Request your printed copies of the Idaho Freedom Index mailed to you!

 Does it create, expand, or enlarge any agency, board, program, function, or activity of government?
 Conversely, does it eliminate or curtail the size or scope of government?

-Senate Bill 1025 greatly expands government control over participating nonpublic schools, such as:
+Senate Bill 1025 greatly expands government control over participating nonpublic schools.
+It mandates that:

 These requirements impose our failing public education system’s model of “accountability” on private schools.
 They would be disastrous for nonpublic education and endanger the freedom of private schools to determine their own policies.
 Though nonpublic schools could choose not to participate in the program, they would be forced to either comply with these stipulations or be forced into unfair competition with those that do.